ULL-ESIT-PL/example2test/README.md

 6. Then you make a mocha test that
     1. Runs the program `p` against that same input file `i` and
     2. Checks up that the new output `r` is the same as in the previously redirected file  `test/examples/i.expected`
-7. You repeat the cycle (forever!)
+7. You repeat the cycle (forever! :repeat: :octocat:)

 ### Example.
 Generating the files